ovh/docs/pages/cloud/ovhcloud-connect/occdedicated-faq/guide.en-gb.md

 ### 5. What connections are supported for OVHcloud Connect?

-We support single-mode fibre optic, either 1000LX/LH or 10G-LR.
+We support single-mode fibre optic, your SFP/SFP+ must support either 1000LX/LH or 10G-LR.

 ## Go further